ssaadh/Data-Structures-Algorithms-SWE-LeetCode-Studying/week_4/Week 4 Coachable HW.md

 C O A C H A B L E R O C K S

-K is pivot

-C A C H A B E C K O L R O S
+K is pivot. everything to left is smaller. everything to right is bigger.

 C A C H A B E C [K] O L R O S

-C is next iteration
+C is next iteration. (why?)

-A A B C C C E H [K] O L R O S
+A A B [C] C C E H K O L R O S

-O is next
+O is next (why?)

+A A B C C C E H K L [O] O R S

+Array is sorted but still have to go over any pivots not gone thru yet.
+For sure R and S will run and be in the correct spot already

-A A C C C B E C [K] O L R O S
+A A B C C C E H K L O O R S

 4.  #### Quicksort 3-way (No Shuffle)

 C O A C H A B L E R O C K S

+I studied this a lot but there wasn't a lot of material on it before.
+I found two different major algorithms.
+I can't recall exactly how it works but this is how I belive one of them works: